unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wand, uncommon_

 This wand has 7 charges.
-While holding it, you can use an action to expend 1 or more of its charges to cast the _magic missile_ spell from it.
+While holding it, you can use an action to expend 1 or more of its charges to cast the _tek missile_ spell from it.
 For 1 charge, you cast the 1st-level version of the spell.
 You can increase the spell slot level by one for each additional charge you expend.

 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend the wand’s last charge, roll a d20.
 On a 1, the wand crumbles into ashes and is destroyed.